* S&P 500 hits record, Nasdaq at 14-year high

 * Men's Wearhouse raises offer for Jos.
 A. Bank

-NEW YORK, Feb 24 U.S. stocks jumped on Monday,
+NEW YORK, Feb 24 U.S. stocks jumped 1 percent on

-with the S&P 500 climbing above key resistance to a record high,
+Monday, with the S&P 500 climbing to an all-time high as

 year's early weakness.